benc-uk/kube-workshop/03-the-application/readme.md

 [Smilr main repo](https://github.com/benc-uk/smilr)

-The application consists of some lightweight microservices / single page application.
-It follows the classic pattern for running single page apps:
+The application consists of some lightweight microservices / single page application, it is written in Node.js + Express and Vue.js.
+THe design follows the classic pattern for running single page apps:

 - A frontend service serving static content + configuration API.
 - A "backend" data API service for the frontend to consume.